AStaroverov/v-media-query/README.md

     example: $mq.expr('screen and (max-device-width: 300px)')

 ## Custom methods
-Your can add custom methods for default methods
+Your can add custom methods to default methods

 ### Example
 ```javascript